MiguelSanchezCervantes/docker-maven-GUI/README.md

 ## Creating the new image
 To allow the container to display the browser on the host machine, I used VcXsrv. check this web page to see the details [Run GUI app in linux docker container on windows host](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde).

-for the base of this image, I used the image in the [open JDK](https://github.com/docker-library/openjdk/blob/master/8/jdk/buster/Dockerfile) repository.
+For the base of this image, I used the image in the [open JDK](https://github.com/docker-library/openjdk/blob/master/8/jdk/buster/Dockerfile) repository.

-Then added Google Chrome and Chrome Driver. [markhobson/docker-maven-chrome](https://github.com/markhobson/docker-maven-chrome)
+Then added Google Chrome and Chrome Driver. [markhobson/docker-maven-chrome](https://github.com/markhobson/docker-maven-chrome/blob/master/jdk-8/Dockerfile)

 Finally added maven. [goyalzz/ubuntu-java-8-maven-docker-image](https://hub.docker.com/r/goyalzz/ubuntu-java-8-maven-docker-image/dockerfile)